-Suppose you want to test association between two sets of variables.
+^o Suppose you want to test association between two sets of variables.
 For example, suppose Variables 1 through 4 represent employment history, and Variables 5 through 8 represent employment history of the parent (of the same sex).
 The model to test against the saturated model is [1234] [5678].
-This model says that the employment history variables may be related any way at all, and parental employment history variables are completely independent of the parental employment history variables.
+This model says that the employment history variables may be related any way at all, and parental employment history variables may be related any way at all, but the employment history variables are completely independent of the parental employment history variables.

 In the theory of log-linear models, there is no distinction between independent variables and dependent variables.
 But there are some situations where you want to make the distinction.
 Say, two or more of the variables are randomly assigned.
-Logistic regression with more than two categories in the dependent variable (using generalized logits) covers this situation, but it turns out that as long as both the full and the reduced model contain all possible associations among independent variables (even if they are set up to be unrelated), classical loglinear models yield exactly the same test statistics.
+It is possible to develop a separate theory for this situation, but it turns out that as long as the reduced model contains all possible associations among independent variables (even if they are set up to be unrelated), classical loglinear models yield exactly the same test statistics.
 This leads to the following simple rule.
 If you want to make a distinction between independent and dependent variables, just include all possible associations among independent variables in the model.